Building Healthy Communities | Near Westside, SyracusePDF Version

 - Renovated an underused, dilapidated tennis court into a box soccer court;

-- Organinzed the Summer Fun at Skiddy Park program at the area's only public park with a full roster of organized opportunities for physical activity (including a partnership with Syracuse Housing Authority for a summer softball league; a partnership with a local church and the Boys and Girls Club for a teen baseball clinic; and a movie night series); and
+- Organinzed the Summer Fun at Skiddy Park program at the area's only public park with a full roster of organized opportunities for physical activity (including a soccer clinic; a partnership with Syracuse Housing Authority for a summer softball league; a partnership with a local church and the Boys and Girls Club for a teen baseball clinic; and a movie night series); and

 - Nojaim Bros.
 Supermarket